Key Focus Areas

 Oceans and coastal ecosystems: healthy and vibrant oceans are key to livelihoods, resilience and sustainable economic development.
 Programs that increase conservation and community led solutions include special management areas and marine spatial planning.

-Resilient and adaptive ecosystems: climate change, natural disasters and invasive species are increasing threats to biodiversity and reduce the benefits to people of healthy and productive ecosystems.
+Resilient and adaptive ecosystems: Climate change, natural disasters, and invasive species increase threats to biodiversity.
+These threats reduce the benefits people receive from healthy and productive ecosystems.
 Nature-based and community adaptive solutions increase resilience to these threats.

 KFA 2: Knowledge exchange and awareness

-Traditional and cultural knowledge, data systems and awareness are key components of the work that VEPA conducts including engaging with schools, communities, youth groups and broader audiences through virtual platforms and social media.
+Traditional and cultural knowledge, data systems, and awareness are key components of the work that VEPA conducts.
+This includes engaging with schools, communities, and youth groups.
+VEPA also reaches broader audiences through virtual platforms and social media.

 Talatalanoa: informal and open discussion platform on environmental management and traditional activities.